Shubham2376G/NanoI2V/README.md

 </p>

 <p align="center">
-<i>High-level overview of the DiT architecture used in NanoI2V.</i>
+<i>Simplified overview of the NanoI2V generation pipeline.
+The figure emphasizes the flow of information between components rather than the exact implementation.
+Detailed architectural components are introduced in later chapters.</i>
 </p>

 ---